Little Bits of History

 The Fastest Man in the World – In 1935, Jesse Owens ran quickly.

-May 26: Who Was That? – In 1828 a strange teenager is found on the streets.
+May 26: Who Was That? – In 1828, a strange teenager was found on the streets.

 Complex Napoleon – In 1805, Napoleon was crowned King of Italy.